JerichoV/classtest/README2.md

-This is some sample text for the PSD class
+This is some sample text for the PSD class.
+(Modified)